 Given that PL/SQL is so tightly integrated with the SQL language, you might be wondering why special features would be needed to improve the performance of SQL statements inside PL/SQL.
 The explanation has everything to do with how the runtime engines for both PL/SQL and SQL communicate with each other—through a context switch.

-Almost every program PL/SQL developers write includes both PL/SQL and SQL statements.
+Nearly every PL/SQL program includes both PL/SQL and SQL statements.
 PL/SQL statements are run by the PL/SQL statement executor; SQL statements are run by the SQL statement executor.
 When the PL/SQL runtime engine encounters a SQL statement, it stops and passes the SQL statement over to the SQL engine.
 The SQL engine executes the SQL statement and returns information back to the PL/SQL engine (see Figure 1).
 This transfer of control is called a context switch, and each one of these switches incurs overhead that slows down the overall performance of your programs.

-Figure 1: Switching between PL/SQL and SQL engines
+Figure 1: Switching between the PL/SQL and SQL runtime engines

 Let’s look at a concrete example to explore context switches more thoroughly and identify the reason that FORALL and BULK COLLECT can have such a dramatic impact on performance.